caspercba/ExoPlayerSlider/README.md

 # ExoPlayerSlider

 This project is a small demo for exoplayer shown in a vertical viewpager.

 Challenges:
 Reusing a single player to avoid memory issues, effectively creating efficient code, able to show many video items with minimal memory footprint.

 Tests:
-No time to write tests.
-Sorry
+At some point Ill add some tests.

 Structure:
 2 main layers: Repository (lower) + ui (uppper)